-- Because of limitations with the referee scheduling system there is a distinction between referee points in the scheduler system and "Team Standing Referee Points" as described below. - Teams that have a certified adult referee representing them can earn up to a maximum of 30 Referee Points in the scheduler system, during the season. - Referees and assistant referees earn two Referee Points each per game in the scheduler system at the 10U, 12U, and 14U level.
-Referees only (i.e. center referees, NOT assistant referees) earn one Referee Point each per game in the scheduler system at the 8U level. - Teams can earn a maximum of 4 Referee Points per week in the scheduler system.
-Occasionally, it may look like a team has earned more than 4 Referee Points in the scheduler system in a week, but this usually is due to a correction of some sort (see below). - Referee Points in the scheduler system will be divided by 2 for calculating "Team Standing Referee Points".
-So, the maximum 30 Referee Points a team can acquire per season in the scheduler system will equate to 15 "Team Standing Referee Points" used to help determine a team's standings. - Teams can have multiple adult referees representing them for points, but the team can acquire only 4 points per week.
+- Teams that have a certified adult referee representing them can earn up to a maximum of 14 Referee Points during the season. - Referees and assistant referees earn one Referee Point each per game at the 10U, 12U, and 14U level.

+Referees only (i.e. center referees, NOT assistant referees) earn 1/2 (0.5) Referee Point per game at the 8U level.

+- Teams can earn a maximum of 2 Referee Points per week.
+Occasionally, it may look like a team has earned more than that in a week, but this usually is due to a correction of some sort (see below). - Teams can have multiple adult referees representing them for points, but the team can acquire only 2 points per week.
 If a team has more than one referee we suggest that they coordinate their game assignments.
-Adjustments will not be made if the multiple referees do not coordinate their referee assignments to meet the 4 points per week team maximum in the scheduler system.
-For example, if the refs for a team earn 6 points in a week, two of those points will not be counted and will not be transferred to a different week.
+Adjustments will not be made if the multiple referees do not coordinate their referee assignments to meet the 2 points per week team maximum.
+For example, if the refs for a team earn 3 points in a week, one of those points will not be counted and will not be transferred to a different week.
 This rule is to ensure a sufficient number of referees every weekend throughout the season.
 This doesn't mean a referee cannot sign up and officiate games.
-In that case

-- we do thank you for stepping up and helping to ensure the kids can play. - Referees can earn only 4 Referee Points per week for any one team, but they can represent more than one team and earn 4 Referee Points per team per week. - "Team Standing Referee Points" (Referee Points from the scheduler system divided by two) will be added to the team's total points in the standings each week.
-The referee points can be and often are critical for determining the final standings of a team. - In competitive divisions teams will need to earn a minimum number of Referee points (10) in order to qualify for Area Playoffs.
-Please remember that 10 Referee points equates to 5 Team Standing Referee Points.
-This means that even if a team's win/loss points without Team Standing Referee Points are higher than other teams' points, they won't progress to Area Playoffs unless they have qualified by earning at least five Team Standing Referee Points. - Because a 8U CR referee point is halved to 0.5, a team's total standings (wins, ties, Team Standing Referee Points, etc.) throughout the season may be a fractional number. - Coaches are responsible for verifying that their team referees are earning points. - Requests to review or modify point totals may be submitted to the Referee Scheduler up until week 8 of the season.
+In that case we do thank you for stepping up and helping to ensure the kids can play. - Referees can earn only 2 Referee Points per week per team.
+Referees are allowed to represent more than one team if they so choose. - Referee Points will be added to the team's total points in the standings each week.
+These can be and often are critical for determining the final standings of a team. - In competitive divisions teams will need to earn a minimum number of 5 Referee Points to qualify for Area Playoffs. - Because a 8U CR assignments are only worth a half point, a team's point total may be a fractional number - Coaches are responsible for verifying that their team referees are earning points. - Requests to review or modify point totals may be submitted to the Referee Scheduler up until week 8 of the season.
 After week 8, point review requests cannot be accepted. - Some divisions hold night games on weeknights toward the end of the season.
 Those games may be treated as an additional week.